-Images, especially on a retina display device like the iPhone 4, 4S, 5 and iPad, consume a lot of data.
-These are not your run-of-the-mill images but real high-quality stuff.
-Even if they’re just a few kbs at a stretch, think of the impact they can have when you load a lot of them via the Mail app?
+Images consume a lot of data.
+These are not your run-of-the-mill images but high-quality stuff.
+Even if they’re just a few KBS at a stretch, think of the impact they can have when you load a lot of them via the Mail app?

-There’s one particular way to address this issue.
-You can turn off these auto-loading images so they don’t end up eating your data.
+There’s one particular way to fix this issue.
+You can turn off these auto-loading images, so they don’t end up eating your data.

-- Scroll down and turn off Load Remote Images
+Step #2.
+Scroll down and turn off Load Remote Images.

-Now, what happens when you open a mail in the Mail app is that none of the images load.
-When you want to load the images, you can tap on ‘Load All Images’ to load all the images at once.
+What happens when you open a mail in the Mail app is that none of the images load.
+When you want to load the images, you can tap on “Load All Images” to load all the images at once.
 Or you can also specifically load each particular image of the email individually.

-While there’s one benefit, there’s also one disadvantage.
+While there’s one advantage, there’s also one disadvantage.

-The disadvantage is that when you have disabled auto-loading of the images, the emails with a lot of images in them might seem broken.
-You might better tap on ‘Load All Images’ in these cases.
+- The disadvantage is that when you have disabled auto-loading of the images, the emails with many images in them might seem broken.
+You might need better tap on “Load All Images” in these cases.